Scale Your Online Course Business with Our Proven Method

 - Adding a free affiliate marketing e-book with an online course.

 - Offering a 50% discount if they purchase the product within the next hour (this is especially good as it creates a sense of urgency).

-For example, I am selling an online course that teaches people the ins and outs of day-to-day productivity.
+For example, I am selling an online training that teaches people the ins and outs of day-to-day productivity.
 To come up with an irresistible offer, I ask customers if they would buy.
 If they are not interested, here’s a few examples of ways to add extra value: